Glng3r/memex/docs/website/Kumar/Post Paris Conference.md

 ### Related Links

-The changes here help form the bases to my idea in [[Accessibility]].
+The changes here help form the bases to my idea in [[website/Kumar/Accessibility]].